 Unless you are a pro like Ricky Wysocki or Paul McBeth, you’ll probably make more putts from long range with an understable putter.
 Our putting stroke just doesn’t generate a consistent amount of power to be accurate at that range.
 That’s where a disc like the Deputy finds its niche.
 Just like the Swan 1, I was able to do some good work out to 100′ on a very usable line.

 Being an understable putter, you may not want to rely on the Deputy in high headwinds but it makes a great tailwind putter.

 The Deputy likes to ride a straight to turnover line as well as a soft anhyzer line.
 Shorter shots with reduced power will fly nice and straight.
 With enough practice this could become your favorite short approach disc.

 When you add power, the Deputy responds with a great turnover flight.
 Straight for a little while but then a clean, turning line that ends significantly to the right.
 It reminds me a lot of a shorter flying version of the Gateway Shaman.
 I was actually surprised with how much power I can put into this disc – it seems fairly torque resistant.

 Forcing the putter to move right on an anhyzer line works well as long as you add enough height.
 Otherwise you’ll lose too much distance as the putter turns into the ground.
 The same goes for a forehand – throw it high and let it turn over and glide to a finish.

-As much The Dynamic Discs Deputy is a perfect companion for the Marshal.
+The Dynamic Discs Deputy is a perfect companion for the Marshal.
 Both have a microbead and handle a decent amount of power.
 It also works well enough as a long-distance putter companion for any stable to overstable putter.
 All that said, I could see a lot of amateur players using the understable Deputy as a primary putter too.